Three Harbors Council: Order of the Arrow

 The terms of the Three Harbors Council merger (dated October 1, 2011) specified that the two lodges should determine how best to consolidate within 18 months of the council merger.
 In 2012, the Lodge Creation Committee was formed of equal numbers of youth from each lodge with limited adult involvement, aside from the lodge's primary advisers.
 This committee met multiple times leading up to the 2012 summer camp season to decide on the Lodge Executive Committee structure, how the new lodge is going to utilize all four camps, a chapter system for the larger geographic area, the officers and election cycle, etc. The committee solicited lodge name, totem, and patch ideas from the membership through July 1, 2012.

 On the morning of July 8, 2012, the youth of the committee decided and voted on the new name and totem.
 The decision became official at 10:08 am at LeFeber Northwoods Camps.
 It was announced that the name and totem would be unveiled at the New Lodge Kickoff on October 20, 2012.
 However, it was not until January 6, 2013, that the Kanwa tho Lodge #636, was unveiled by the youth committee that created it.

 The Kanwa tho Lodge is named after a subgrouping of the Potawatomi tribe of Indians headquartered in Milwaukee, Wisconsin.
 Their totem is the panther, as Kanwa tho translates to "Panther Band".

 Kanwa tho Lodge is subdivided into three Chapters, each serving one physical district of Three Harbors Council.
 The Eluwak Chapter serves the Aurora District, the Tèhink Sipu Chapter serves the Southern Shores District, and Wikiak Sabbeleu Chapter serves the Red Arrow District.

-Kanwa tho Lodge is also divided into groups of committees lead by Vice Chiefs.
+Kanwa tho Lodge is also divided into groups of committees led by Vice Chiefs.
 The Vice Chief of Chapters is a youth in charge of overseeing the three chapters, the Vice Chief of Administration is in charge of the Secretary and Financial Officers, as well as the Membership, Communications, Historian, and Recognition chairmen.
 The Vice Chief of Program is in charge of the Ceremonies & Dance, Activities, SNARE (Section, National, and Regional Events), Inductions, and Training chairmen.

 Effective June 15, 2022, the organization of the Lodge Executive Committee will change to a brand new structure.
 The Lodge Secretary, Lodge Treasurer, the three chapter chiefs, and four other appointed positions will report directly to the Lodge Chief, while the new Lodge Vice Chief of Operations oversees the Communications, Fellowship, Service, and Vigil chairmen and the Lodge Vice Chief of Inductions will oversee the Unit Elections, Ceremonies, Ordeal, and Brotherhood chairmen.